helxplatform/dug/dug/README.md

 ## Knowledge Graphs

 Dug's core construct is the knowledge graph.
-Here's a query of a knowledge graph created by Dug from COPDGene dbGaP metadata.
+Here's a query of a COPDGene KG created by Dug from dbGaP metadata.

 ![image](https://user-images.githubusercontent.com/306971/76685812-faa49a00-65ec-11ea-9da9-906370b2e1c9.png)
 **Figure 1**: A Biolink knowledge graph of COPDGene metadata from dbGaP enables study metadata visualization.
+It shows connections betweek COPD, variables from the study, and the study itself, all in terms from the Biolink model.

-Also, the approach shown here uses study metadata as a starting point, not harmonized variables.
-But we hope to reuse significant components of the pipeline for processing harmonized variables as well.
+## Approach

-This prototype
+Dug
-* Demonstrates how we might annotate dbGaP metadata for a TOPMed study.
+* Annotates dbGaP metadata for a TOPMed study.
 * Provides a potential basis for annotating and searching harmonized variables.

-The **annotator** ingests raw dbGaP study metadata and performs semantic annotation by
+The **link** phase ingests raw dbGaP study metadata and performs semantic annotation by
 * Parsing a TOPMed data dictionary XML file to extract variables.
 * Using the Monarch SciGraph named entity recognizer to identify ontology terms.
 * Using the Translator SRI identifier normalization service to